 - The per-unit cost includes the specialist’s time and expertise in administering the Botox.

-- The number of units you need depend on what you’re treating:
+- The number of units you need depends on what you’re treating:

 - Up to 10 units for crow’s feet